 You basically won’t need to worry about anything but serving your growing community of customers.

 But to get that level of loyalty demands a lot of work.
 Loyal customers are more elusive than you think.
-A report by American Express shows that 3 out of 5 customers were willing to give up a former favorite brand in order to have a better service experience.
+A recent study shows that 3 out of 5 customers were willing to give up a former favorite brand in order to have a better service experience.
 It’s obvious that to turn a prospect into a loyal customer, you need to go a long way.

 1. Get to know your customers